 About Me

-I am a member of the technical staff at MIT, using computational methods to perform applied physics research.
+I am a member of the technical staff at MIT Lincoln Laboratory, currently using computational methods to perform space domain awareness research.
 Before joining MIT, I was a Ph.D. candidate in Caltech's astrophysics department, working with Andrew Howard.
 For my thesis, I used measurements of stellar velocities and probabilistic methods to discover and study extrasolar planets.

 Before joining Caltech, I was a Fulbright Research Scholar at the Heidelberg Institute for Theoretical Studies, where I used numerical simulations to study the effects of magnetic fields on galaxy formation.
 I obtained my B.S. at Haverford College.